 Previously a Senior Policy Fellow at the Web Foundation and a Google Policy Fellow, I have also worked with several NGOs in Mexico and Argentina at the intersection between rights and ICTs.

 I believe increasing government and corporate responsiveness to citizens is key to inclusive economic growth.
 I also believe equality and inclusion are necessary conditions for the long-term sustainability of societies.

 I am passionate about the role ICTs can play in achieving more just social arrangements, and would point to curiosity as my defining trait.

-I still think like a lawyer (DiTella), but have completed Masters in Public Policy (BSG-Oxford) and Social Science of the Internet (Oxford Internet Institute), through which I have acquired quantitative skills for policy evaluation.
+I still think like a lawyer (DiTella), but have completed Masters in Public Policy (BSG-Oxford) and Social Science of the Internet (Oxford Internet Institute), through which I developed skills for the quantitative assessment of policies.